ramonaharrison/ramonaharrison.github.io/_posts/2015-03-27-wikipedia-philosophy.md

 I'm so happy that over the next few months, we're just going to keep learning more about how to make our code interact with the 'real world' to do amazing things.

-Here's the code, all together (you can also [check out the project on my GitHub](https://github.com/ramonaharrison/WikipediaPhilosophy)):
+Here's the code, all together (you can also [look at the project on my GitHub](https://github.com/ramonaharrison/WikipediaPhilosophy)):

 {% highlight java %}